fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 ![teapot-simple](/assets/teapot.png)

-Internally these meshes are of type `Mesh{3, Float32, Triangle}`, effectively an array of `Triangle` primitives, which can be iterated over.
+Internally, these meshes are of type `Mesh{3, Float32, Triangle}`, effectively an array of `Triangle` primitives that can be iterated over.
 For some line segment defined by the points $(Q_1, Q_2)$, we can determine whether an intersection with the mesh occurs by checking if the segment intersects with any of the triangles.
 We can start sketching this out in code:

 ```julia
 function does_intersect(mesh::Mesh{3, T}, segment) where {T}